 4. The secure environment's integrity shall be assured.

-5. Only authorised access shall be granted to the secure environment, i.e. to data stored and used within, and to functions executed within.
+5. Only authorised access shall be granted to the secure environment, i.e. to data stored and used within it, and to functions executed within it.

-5.2.9 Requirements for gNB DU-CU interfaces
+5.2.9 Requirements for the gNB DU-CU interfaces

 1. Due to split deployments, signalling traffic or user plane data may be sent on gNB-internal interfaces.
 Signalling traffic sent on gNB-internal interfaces shall be integrity, confidentiality and anti-replay protected.

-2. gNB shall support confidentiality on gNB DU-CU interface for user plane.
+2. The gNB shall support confidentiality on the gNB DU-CU interface for user plane.

-3. gNB shall support integrity and anti-replay protection on gNB DU-CU interface for user plane..
+3. The gNB shall support integrity and anti-replay protection on the gNB DU-CU interface for user plane.

 5.3 Requirements on the AMF